 The rates are lower than the industry average, but you’ll find that they aren’t the lowest.
 Nonetheless, you’ll be able to pick from a broad range of customizable coverage choices and savings.

-Products: A myriad of individual insurance policies for cars, homes, renters, condos, landlords, boats & yachts, motorcycles, travel, pets, as well as weddings and events.
+Products: A myriad of individual insurance policies for cars, homes, renters, condos, landlords, boats & yachts, motorcycles, travel, and pets, as well as weddings and events.
 Business products run the gamut from commercial auto and cyber insurance to general liability, property, surety bonds, and worker’s compensation insurance.

 ESG and Sustainability efforts: Travelers is the way to go if you’re looking for a socially responsible insurance provider.
 In keeping with its overall sustainability goal, The Travelers Companies has pledged to become carbon neutral across all of its owned businesses by 2030.
 The company reduced Scope 1 and 2 emissions by more than 40% between 2011 and 2020.